Bhavesh0720/crud_git/README.md

 # crud_git
-django crud opration along with  learning git
+Learning CRUD (create,retrive,update,delete) operation in a single template using python django. and learning git basic command also.